bilal-fazlani/commanddotnet/README.md

 Also supports `List<T>`, `IEnumerable<T>` and `Nullable<T>` where T can be converted from string.
 Note: `T[]` is not supported.

-These are applicable for both - Options and Arguments
+These are applicable for both - Options and Operands

-Note for arguments:
+Note for operands:
-- There can be only one `List` argument in the method.
-It can be used with other non `List` type arguments or `List` type options.
+- There can be only one `List` operand in the method.
+It can be used with other non `List` type operands or `List` type options.
-- If the method has a `List` type argument, it should be defined last in the order.
+- If the method has a `List` type operand, it should be defined last in the order.

 #### Adding support for new types

 In most cases, create a [TypeConverter](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter?view=netframework-4.8) for your type

-If you need
+Implement an `IArgumentTypeDescriptor` if you need

 - to override an existing TypeConverter
-- conditional logic based on argument metadata (custom attributes, etc)
+- conditional logic based on parameter metadata (custom attributes, etc)
 - the converter only for parsing parameters and not the business logic of your application

-Implement `ITypedArgumentTypeDescriptor` or `IGenericArgumentTypeDescriptor` and register with `AppSettings.ArgumentTypeDescriptors.Register(...)`.
+Register you custom descriptor with `AppSettings.ArgumentTypeDescriptors.Register(...)`.

 ## Modeling